 Love it.
 Will never purchase another brand.
 The 10 year warranty is great, too.

-Age: 25-29 Skin: Combination, Medium, Warm Hair: Black, Wavy, Medium Eyes: Hazel
+Age: 25-29 Skin: Combination, Medium, Warm Hair: Brown, Wavy, Medium Eyes: Hazel

 Best GHDs ever.